endercrest/VoidSpawn/README.md

 VoidSpawn [![CircleCI](https://circleci.com/gh/endercrest/VoidSpawn.svg?style=svg)](https://circleci.com/gh/endercrest/VoidSpawn)
 =========
-VoidSpawn is a easy to use plugin built for Bukkit & Spigot where the player is teleported to a spawn upon entering the void.
+VoidSpawn is a easy-to-use plugin built for Bukkit & Spigot where the player is teleported to a spawn upon entering the void.

-* Teleport players upon entering the void.
+* Teleports players upon entering the void.
 * Supports multiple types of teleportation types.
 * Multi-World support
 * Saves players from death.